sansomlab/spatialhub/examples/workflow_cosmx_mouse_gut.md

 In addition to logs for all runs, the `ashlar.dir` directory contains one sub-directory per slide (to match the structure in the input raw data directory), each containing the following:

-- A `Morphology2D` directory, with symlinks to its component FOV TIFF files for each sample (intermediate output, necessary for [`ashlar`](https://labsyspharm.github.io/ashlar/) to run successfully);
+- A `Morphology2D` directory, with symlinks to each sample's component FOV TIFF files and blank FOV TIFF files in the correct sequence, if applicable (intermediate output, necessary for [`ashlar`](https://labsyspharm.github.io/ashlar/) to run successfully);
 - A `Stitched2D` directory, with one stitched TIFF image, one stitched transcripts file and one corrected FOV position file per sample. **Output in this directory may be handy for segmentation tools which do not accept `SpatialData` as input.**

 The `zarr.dir` directory will become our main data storage directory, and we will keep adding elements to it as we run through the `spatialhub` pipeline.
-For each slide and sample, it contains a `.zarr` directory gathering all relevant information in one place (microscopy image, transcripts data table, segmentation mask(s)...)
+For each slide and sample, it contains a `.zarr` directory gathering all relevant information in one place (microscopy image, transcripts data table, segmentation mask(s)...).
+[Please review the `SpatialData` documentation for further details on this file format.](https://spatialdata.scverse.org/en/stable/)

-**Reminder: some samples needed debugging (AtoMx mask)**